Standard Model Tested with Neutrinos

 By substituting the above definition inside Eq.~(\ref{vectorCoup}), we can measure directly $\tilde{g}_V^{\nu\,e}(M_Z)$, which in this way is a universal quantity independent of the particular experiment.
 The correction $\delta\tilde{g}_{V,\, \mathrm{SM}}^{\nu\,e}(q^2)$ has a larger impact for low energy data.
 Indeed, $\delta\tilde{g}_{V,\, \mathrm{SM}}^{\nu\,e}(q^2=0)$ is about 50\% of $\tilde{g}_{V,\, \mathrm{SM}}^{\nu\,e}(q^2=0)$.

 In Fig.~\ref{fig:2Dgvga} (left), we show the results at 1$\sigma$ CL on the neutral current couplings obtained accounting for such a momentum dependence in the considered $\nu$ES experiments along with their combination.
-Differently from the results reported by the PDG~\cite{ParticleDataGroup:2024cfk}, we separate the flavor-dependent contribution due to the NCR and correct for the different experimental momentum transfer, to extract the neutral current flavor-independent coupling evaluated at $M_Z$.
+Differently from the results reported by the latest PDG electroweak review, in Fig.~10.1 of Ref.~\cite{ParticleDataGroup:2024cfk}, we separate the flavor-dependent contribution due to the NCR and correct for the different experimental momentum transfer, to extract the neutral current flavor-independent coupling evaluated at $M_Z$.
 The global fit indicates a preference for the degenerate solution (obtained by swapping $\tilde{g}_{V,\, \mathrm{SM}}^{\nu\,e}$ and $g_{A,\, \mathrm{SM}}^{\nu\,e}$), while the SM prediction, as visible in the inset, lies just outside the $1\sigma$ contour.
-The difference in chi-square between the two solutions is about $\Delta\chi^2\simeq 2.1$, while the allowed values at 90\% CL are
+The difference in chi square between the two solutions is about $\Delta\chi^2\simeq 2.1$, while the allowed values at 90\% CL are

 to be compared with the SM values ${\tilde{g}_{V,\, \mathrm{SM}}^{\nu\,e}(M_Z)=-0.0433}$ and $g_{A,\, \mathrm{SM}}^{\nu\,e}=-0.5062$.